 340-253-0000 Overview

 (1) Context.
-The Oregon Legislature found that climate change poses a serious threat to the economic well-being, public health, natural resources and environment of Oregon.
+The Oregon Legislature has found that climate change poses a serious threat to the economic well-being, public health, natural resources and environment of Oregon.
 Section 1, chapter 907, Oregon Laws 2007.
 The Oregon Clean Fuels Program will reduce Oregon’s contribution to the global levels of greenhouse gas emissions and the impacts of those emissions in Oregon in concert with other greenhouse gas reduction policies and actions by local governments, other states and the federal government.

 (2) Purpose.
 The purpose of the Oregon Clean Fuels Program is to reduce the amount of lifecycle greenhouse gas emissions per unit of energy by a minimum of 10 percent below 2010 levels by 2025.
 This reduction goal applies to the average of all transportation fuels used in Oregon, not to individual fuels.
 A fuel user does not violate the standard by possessing fuel that has higher carbon content than the clean fuel standard allows.